Guess the cheese flavour by the size of its holes: A cosmological test using the abundance of Popcorn voids: Summary and Conclusions

 We have also analysed the shape of the popcorn voids in the matter field.
 We have found that they can be well described as triaxial ellipsoids, their surface area to volume ratio suggesting that their topology is not much more complex than that of ellipsoids.
 On the other hand, the distribution of popcorn voids in the axis-ratio space of ellipsoidal shapes is qualitatively similar to that of dark matter haloes.
 Voids as rare underdense regions that have triaxial shapes with predominance of prolate configurations, similar to what is expected from rare peaks in the matter field.
 Furthermore, this appears to be in qualitative agreement with the peak patch picture developed by \citet{1996BondMyers}.
 These authors show that in the context of the constrained statistics of extremes in a Gaussian field, the matter around the local extremes tends to be distributed in prolate configurations.
-In our interpretation, these results originally used in the context of dark matter haloes can also be applied to void shapes.
-In a future work we will delve into the analysis of void shapes and their possible use as cosmological probes \citep[see for example][]{2007ParkLee}.
-For instance, in \cite{Correa3}, we showed how the intrinsic ellipsoidal nature of voids can be detected from RSD analyses of the VGCF, and the impact of this effect on cosmological tests.
+In our opinion, these results originally interpreted in the context of dark matter haloes can also be applied to void shapes.
+In a future work we will delve into the analysis of void shapes and their possible use as cosmological probes The ellipticity of voids, in real space, have been proposed as probes of dark energy \citep[][]{2007ParkLee,2009LeePark,2010Biswas,2011Lavallaz,2012Bos,2015Pisani,2020Rezaei} as it can affect the shape of voids and therefore their ellipticity distribution.
+On the other hand, in \cite{Correa3}, we showed how the intrinsic ellipsoidal nature of voids can be detected from RSD analyses of the VGCF, and the impact of this effect on cosmological tests.

 In the second part of this work, Section~\ref{sec:abundances}, we have presented an analysis of the abundance of popcorn voids in biased tracer samples, i.e. using different dark matter mass cutoffs, in real and redshift space.
 We have shown that the void abundances in dark matter halo samples are susceptible to geometric distortions due to the assumption of a given fiducial cosmology.
 We have also shown that the framework developed by \citet{Correa2} can be applied in the context of popcorn voids.
 Using the factor $\qap$ derived in that work, we have established that the abundance of popcorn voids can be used to perform an Alcock-Paczy\'nski test.